Fauld vs. Tonlet | Medieval Armor for the Waist and Hips

-Worn over a skirt of maille, a fauld is a piece of armor attached to the bottom of a breastplate, corresponding to a ‘culet’ which hangs from the bottom of a backplate on the other side (though in early to mid medieval times, culets were rarely worn as maille over the arse was deemed ‘good enough’).
+Worn over a skirt of maille, a fauld is a piece of armor that sits under a breastplate, corresponding to a ‘culet’ which sits under the backplate on the other side (although in early medieval times, culets were rarely worn as maille over the arse was deemed ‘good enough’).
 A fauld consists of steel lames connected by strips of leather, albeit other less popular methods were sometimes used to connect them.
 The leather strips allow expansion and contraction, which is absolutely necessary because the fauld needs to contract when the wearer mounts a horse.
 Oftimes, additional ‘tassets’ were hinged to the bottom of faulds to hang over the ‘cuisses’ and provide additional protection for thighs.
-In later medieval times, tassets grew to ridiculous lengths, stretching past the knees.

 A tonlet is very similar to a fauld, but it’s more difficult to be comfortable on a horse while wearing one.
 You may need a hand mounting.
 This is because tonlets are thrice as long and don’t have as much flexibility, though by looking at many images you can see how they would be able to contract somewhat, making jousting possible.
 Their purpose is to be rigid, supplying great if not desirable protection against lances or even lead balls.
 There’s no use attaching tassets to a tonlet because they already reach down close to the knees, depending on the particular size as many were built specially.
 Tonlets wrap around the entire waist like a skirt, so there’s also no need for a culet.
 They supply much more protection than faulds, as you can imagine, perfect against the deadlier weapons of the time, like crow’s beaks.